popphp/pop-http/README.md

 ### Options

-The client object provides a `$options` array to pass in general configuration details and data about the request.
+The client object supports an `$options` array to pass in general configuration details and data about the request.
 Supported keys in the options array are:

-- `base_uri` - the base URI for resubmitting many requests with the same client to different endpoints on the same domain
+- `base_uri` - the base URI for re-submitting many requests with the same client to different endpoints on the same domain
 - `method` - the request method (GET, POST, PUT, PATCH, DELETE, etc.)
 - `headers` - an array of request headers
 - `data` - an array of request data
 - `files` - an array of files on disk to be sent with the request
 - `type` - set the request type (URL-form, JSON, XML or multipart/form)
+  + `Request::URLFORM`
+  + `Request::JSON`
+  + `Request::XML`
+  + `Request::MULTIPART`
 - `async` - trigger an asynchronous request (boolean)
 - `verify_peer` - enforce or disallow verifying the host for SSL connections (boolean)
 - `allow_self_signed` - allow or disallow the use of self-signed certificates for SSL connections (boolean)